Kingfisher Inn's Fishing Calendar

 January

 The early part of January offers some of the best winter fishing that we have.
 This is a great time for finding world-record size trout on the flats with redfish in certain locales.
 As a rule, the water temperatures hover in the low to mid-60s, and the fish are quite willing to take a fly.
-After mid-January, however, the cold fronts are stacking up to the point where the windows of opportunity between the fronts grow shorter and shorter.
-The fishing is the most difficult from late January until early to mid-March.
 Spoon flies, Mother's Day Flies, deceivers, seaducers.

 March